HEIC to JPG Converter

 Does converting HEIC to JPG lose quality?

 Technically yes — JPG uses lossy compression.
 In practice, at our default 90% quality, the loss is invisible to the eye.
-For printing or re-editing, use a higher quality setting.
+If you want lossless output for editing or printing, use our HEIC to PNG converter instead.
+If you want the photo as a document, use HEIC to PDF.

 Will this work if I'm offline?